MartinSahlen/cloud-functions-python/README.md

 in the root of your repo, see more at [Pyinstaller](https://pyinstaller.readthedocs.io/en/stable/hooks.html) for how it works.
 Check out [this](https://github.com/MartinSahlen/cloud-functions-python/blob/master/cloudfn/hooks) for how to add hooks.

+### Troubleshooting

+When things blow up, the first thing to try is to delete the `cloudfn` cache folder.
+Things might go a bit haywire when builds are interrupted or other circumstances.
+It just might save the day!
+Please get in touch at twitter if you bump into anything: @MartinSahlen

 ## License

 Copyright © 2017 Martin Sahlen